 “It made me feel worthless.
 I didn’t understand.
 I was happy and bubbly and always nice to the other kids.
 What did it matter if I was ugly?”

-Her parents raised complaints with the school, but did not find any resolution so Bethany dropped out at the end of Year 11.
+Her parents raised issues with the school, but did not find any resolution so Bethany dropped out at the end of Year 11.

 After Paul’s death, Bethany understood the importance of reaching out and connecting with others as a way of dealing with her grief.
-She sought out and became Pen Pals with many friends, in particular, Le-mar, who supported her on a daily basis.
+She sought out and became Pen Pals with many friends, in particular, Le-mar, who supported her daily.
 Bethany also joined a small support group and engaged a community support service with a case worker, Michelle.
 Michelle and the service have enabled Bethany to qualify for the NDIS and have also been assisting her with community access and services.

-Bethany drew on her strength and resilience and took the matter to the anti-discrimination board and won.
+Bethany drew on her strength and resilience and took the matter to the anti-discrimination board and made a small change, so others never have to feel and be treated the way she was.

 Bethany and Lulu are still inseparable and provide love and inspiration to the local community.
 In 2017, Bethany’s friend Le-mar introduced her to a young man called Greg.

-They fell in love and are currently living together in Sydney.
+The relationship with Greg grew from strength to strength.
+They fell in love and are currently living together in Sydney, with their two fur babies Lulu and Beau.